Suunto EON Steel Dive Computer Review

 - Recharge Needed: Approximately Two Hours of Battery Time Left

-- Setpoint Switched Automatically on the Rebreather Dive
+- Setpoint Switched Automatically on the Rebreather Diving mode

 - Tank Pod Battery Life Low

-Suunto EON Steel uses the Suunto Fused RGBM algorithm.
+The Suunto EON Steel uses the Suunto Fused RGBM algorithm.
 This algorithm does lock if you fail to complete a decompression stop longer than three minutes.
-This safety feature locks the algorithm if you ascend above the decompression ceiling by more than 2 ft.
-There are both an audible alarm and a visual alarm that will alert you to go back down below the decompression ceiling for you to complete your decompression stop.
+This safety feature locks the Fused RGBM algorithm if you ascend above the decompression ceiling by more than 2 ft.
+There are both an audible alarm and a visual alarm that will alert you to go back down below the decompression ceiling to complete your decompression stop.

-Two different gas mixtures Nitrox and Trimix are compatible with the Suunto EON Steel dive computer.
-The compatible gases can be displayed in the following percentages: Helium %: 0–95 and Oxygen %: 5–99.
-When in Nitrox mode only the Oxygen percentage will be displayed.
+Two different gas mixtures, Nitrox and Trimix, are compatible with the Suunto EON Steel dive computer.
+The compatible gasses can be displayed in the following percentages:

 Dive Log and Connectivity

-Suunto has created their own mobile application that is available on both iOS and Android devices.
-The Movescount mobile app allows you to easily transfer your dives to the online log without the need for wires.
-The Bluetooth integration on the EON Steel is a great feature and one you would come to expect from a high-end dive computer like this.
+Suunto has created its mobile application that is available on both iOS and Android devices.
+The Movescount mobile app allows you to quickly transfer your dives to the online log without the need for wires.
+The Bluetooth integration on the EON Steel is a great feature you would expect from a high-end dive computer like this.

-There is no freediving mode on the Suunto EON Steel.
-The lack of a freediving feature is surprising considering how in depth Suunto’s programming is on this dive computer.
-The ability to turn off notifications would also be nice.
+There is no freediving mode on this scuba computer.
+The lack of a freediving feature is surprising, considering how in-depth Suunto’s programming is on this dive computer.
+The ability to turn off notifications would also be helpful.
 The sheer abundance of alarms on this dive computer is a little cumbersome.
 Turning some of them off would be a great feature.